gnorthrup/gnorthrup.github.io/index.md

 ---

-I'm a third year PhD candidate at UC Berkeley in the <a href="https://ccb.berkeley.edu/">Center for Computational Biology</a>.
-This is my personal website where I aggregate things like my <a href="../publications/">publication history</a> and information about my current research.
+I'm a PhD candidate at UC Berkeley in the <a href="https://ccb.berkeley.edu/">Center for Computational Biology</a>.
+This is my personal website where I aggregate things like my <a href="../publications/">publication history</a> and information about my <a href="../research/">current research</a>.
 Feel free to take a look around!